nkh/P6-Data-Dump-Tree/examples/README.md

 - glyphs_color.pl 		different rendering of the glyphs

+- background_color.pl		display elements with background color

 - highlight.pl 			how to highlight specific elements of the dump with colors

-- wrap_and_highlight.pl		munge so elements and also highlight them
+- wrap_and_highlight.pl		munge elements and also highlight them

 - custom_setup.pl		extra dumper setup via a role